Samreay/Samreay/_posts/reviews/2021-02-03-divine_dungeon.md

 layout: review_post
 title:  "A Review of Dakota Krout's Divine Dungeon Series."
 short_title:  "A Review of Dakota Krout's Divine Dungeon Series."
-desc: "Great premise.
-Great start.
-Less than great ending."
+desc: "LitRPG.
+Great into to dungeon core.
+First few books are great.
+The ending is a bit lacking."
 long_desc: "Great premise.
-Great start.
-Less than great ending."
+Great start, and it was fun to watch the dungeon grow from a moss farm to something far more.
+Tarred by a less than great ending."
 date: 2021-02-03
 categories: [reviews]
 review: C